National-Node-Net/node-lib/docs/logging.md

 ## Core Logger Adaptor

-ia-map-lib provides an adaptor to apply `headers` and `log_type` to all log entries as additional parameters instead of being supplied through `extra`.
+node-lib provides an adaptor to apply `headers` and `log_type` to all log entries as additional parameters instead of being supplied through `extra`.
 If default values are provided to the Adaptor these will be applied to all entries, however individual log entries may also specify their own values as parameters.